SS47816/ARC-Starter-Cookbook/Two_Days_to_a_Demo.md

 ### Prerequisites
 #### Setting up Jetson with JetPack
 JetPack should be ready on your Xavier if you followed the steps in our [Xavier Setup Guide](https://github.com/SS47816/ARC-Starter-Cookbook/blob/master/Xavier_Setup_Guide.md).
+(Please refer to this link if you have not set up Jetpack on your Xavier)

 #### [Building the Inferencing Library](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md)
 A library of TensorRT-accelerated deep learning networks for image recognition, object detection with localization (i.e. bounding boxes), and semantic segmentation.
 Noted that GoogleNet and ResNet-18 networks are selected and downloaded during the [build step](https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md#downloading-models).